cademtz/sparkly-fx/known-bugs.md

 - Rarely, the game crashes after ending a recording.
     - Cause: Unknown.
 The stack trace does not point to any sparkly-fx code.
 I also deleted my crash log and can't replicate it...
     - Fix: Unknown.
+- The recording indicator may appear in saved movie frames.
+    - Cause: Screen is sometimes not cleared before next frame, or indicator draws too early.
+    - Hack: Disable this in the "Recording" settings.
+    - Fix: Unknown.
+Perhaps draw during `EVENT_IMGUI``, which always runs just before Present().
+But if parts of the screen go un-cleared, it will still appear.

 Limitations *(may be fixed)*:
 - The "Fog depth" preset renders some materials without the depth effect (like water).